liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 LCS lets you use and view your Liferay Portal EE subscriptions.
 Recall that when you
 [create an environment](#creating-an-environment),
 you assign its subscription type.
-Registering a server in that environment consumes an activation key from that subscription type.
+Registering an unactivated server in that environment consumes an activation key from that subscription type.
 You can also view your project's available subscriptions and see how they're being used.

 Depending on your subscription agreement, LCS also lets you register servers via *elastic subscriptions*.
 Elastic subscriptions let you register an unlimited